Theory, R functions & Examples

 Ordination axes are not constrained by environmental factors.
-The method aims to uncover the main gradients (directions of changes) in species composition data, and returns unconstrained ordination axes, which corresponds to the directoins of greatest variability within the dataset.
+The method aims to uncover the main gradients (directions of changes) in species composition data, and it returns unconstrained ordination axes, which correspond to the directions of greatest variability within the dataset.
 Optionally, these gradients can be post hoc (after the analysis) interpreted by environmental variables (if these are available).
 Environmental variables do not enter the ordination algorithm.
 Unconstrained ordination is primarily an exploratory analytical method, used to explore the pattern in multivariate data; it generates hypotheses, but does not test them.

 Ordination axes are constrained by environmental factors.
 It relates the species composition directly to the environmental variables and extracts the variance in species composition which is directly related to the environment.
-Environmental variables directly enter the algorithm, and the onstrained ordination axes corresponds to the directions of the variability in data which is explained by these environmental variables.
+Environmental variables directly enter the algorithm, and the constrained ordination axes correspond to the directions of the variability in data which is explained by these environmental variables.
 The method is usually used as confirmatory analysis, i.e. it is able to test the hypotheses about the relationship between environmental factors on species composition (unlike unconstrained ordination, which is exploratory).
-It decomposes the total variance in species composition data into a fraction explained by environmental variables (related to constrained ordination axes) and not explained by environmenta variables (realted to unconstrained ordination axes).
+It decomposes the total variance in species composition data into a fraction explained by environmental variables (related to constrained ordination axes) and not explained by environmental variables (related to unconstrained ordination axes).
 It offers several interesting opportunities when it comes to explanatory variables: forward selection (the selection of important environmental variables by excluding those which are not relevant for species composition), Monte Carlo permutation test (a test of significance of the variance explained by environmental factors) and variance partitioning (partitioning of the variance explained by different groups of environmental variables).

 Methods based on analysis of raw sample-species matrices with abundance or presence/absence data.
 Within these methods, two categories are traditionally recognized, differing by an assumption of species response along the environmental gradient: